feathersui/feathersui-starling/documentation/help/markdown/deprecation-policy.md

 ## Why?

 A lot of software projects have a more conservative stance on deprecated APIs.
 Those APIs may stick around until the next major version update, or even longer.
 Feathers evolves more quickly.
 With only one primary developer, a smaller API surface without too much baggage from old APIs is essential.
-Feathers won't break APIs immediately because that's a pain for everyone, but the “two minor versions or six months” rule should be fair enough to keep Feathers feeling stable.
+Feathers won't break APIs immediately because that's a pain for everyone, but the "two minor versions or six months" rule should be fair enough to keep Feathers feeling stable.

 ## Interfaces